 The Environmental Protection Agency (EPA) and other organizations have developed standards for what types of chemicals are allowed in drinking water.
 If a water source is found to contain higher-than-normal levels of any of these chemicals, then the water supplier must take action to reduce the level of contamination.
 There are also laws being passed to help people get compensation if they get sick from drinking contaminated water.
 For example, the Camp Lejeune Justice Act may help people who served at the Camp Lejeune Marine Corps Base when the local water was contaminated.
 There are places online that can provide more Camp Lejeune information for people who want to see if they qualify for compensation.

 How Contaminated Water Can Be Treated

 Organically-based harmful substances can be removed through the use of carbon filters, which are sometimes included in water treatment devices.
+Several organizations like SQM are attempting to improve water filtration and make it as clean as possible.
 Blending water with low levels of organic matter can also help reduce the level of contaminants.
 Organic matter in water can be removed through filtration, boiling, or chemical treatment.
 On top of this, a reverse osmosis device can help remove some mechanical contaminants from water.